 What I liked about “The Guru’s Guide to Self-Managed Super Funds”, is the way in which such a complex topic has been explained in a well-organized format with easy to read explanations.
 If you are looking for a specific area of interest, you almost certainly will find the topic in the very comprehensive table of contents.

 Grant Abbott is a leading consultant in the area of SMSF.
-He has written five books, conducted more than 1,500 presentations and taught more than 1,000 accountants, financial planners, lawyers and mortgage brokers to become specialists SMSF advisers.
+He has written five books, conducted more than 1.500 presentations and taught more than 1,000 accountants, financial planners, lawyer, and mortgage brokers to become specialists SMSF advisers.
 He has also presented to over 100,000 SMSF Trustees.
-So no matter whether you are an SMSF Adviser or an SMSF Trustee, this book will be of great value.
+So know matter whether you are an SMSF adviser or an SMSF Trustee, this book will be of great value.

-As a Trustee of your Self-Managed Super Fund, you are responsible for all decisions made for your SMSF.
+As a Trustee, you are responsible for all decisions made for your SMSF.
 While seeking professional advice is common sense, you also have a trustee obligation to have a detailed working knowledge of superannuation.
-You must ensure your SMSF is always compliant.

 The skill in managing an SMSF is to see into the future.
-For those of you who are young, you need to plan for the next 50-years.
-By taking action now you can ensure that your SMSF is going to provide you with the funds you require in your retirement.
+For those of you who are young, you need to plan out over the next 50-years.
+By taking action now you can ensure that your SMSF is going to provide you with the funds to need.

 Glenis Phillips SF FIN – Good Financial Reads